 #1 How is Real Estate Valued?

 This is actually simple because you already do it.
 I hate to use this analogy for your most valued asset but let's look at the iPhone.
-Picture buying an iPhone on eBay before you would buy that wouldn't you try to look and see what other iPhone's were selling for?
-Identical the one you want to buy right?
+Picture buying an iPhone on eBay before you would buy that smartphone wouldn't you try to look and see what other iPhone's were selling for?
+Identical to the one you want to buy right?
 If you go to a grocery store and you want to buy bread, you can try to compare which one is the best deal.
 You are looking at different breads to try to compare which one to buy.
 This process of looking at comparable sales is how you compare most items you buy.
 Figure out if it's a good deal or if it's overpriced.
 Real Estate is the same way.
 When looking at comparable properties you should look at what they sold for in comparison to the property that you want to know the value of.
-That's how you figure out what the value is.
-It's really that simple.
-If it's so easy how come many people get it wrong?
-There are two main reasons when that happens.
-The first is where they're getting their information from.

 #3 Who is making the comparison?